emilylackershire/Simplicial_Ratio/README.md

 In https://arxiv.org/abs/2408.11806, we propose a measure where we compute how **surprisingly simplicial** a given hypergraph is when compared to a null model.
 To do so, we define the **simplicial ratio**, which summarises this surprise with a single number by comparing the observed and expected number of simplicial pairs of each sizes.
 A simplicial ratio of 1 indicates that the hypergraph has the same simpliciality as the null model, while a value above 1 indicates that the hypergraph is "more simplicial" than expected (and vice-versa for a value below 1).
+Note that **sampling** is used when computing the simplicial ratio, so results can vary a little.
+The sample size can be set by the user.

 It can also be useful to look at the matrix **simplicial counts**, where we compute the number of simplicial pairs separately for every pair of edge sizes, as well as the **simplicial matrix**, where we compute the simplicial ratio separately for each pair of edge sizes present in the hypergraph.